node-red/node-red-dashboard/README.md

   - **Template** - the template node allows the user to specify and create their own widgets within the framework using HTML, Javascript.
 This is an Angular.js widget.
 You may also use this to override the built in CSS styles.
   - **Text** - A read only widget, the layout of the `label`, and `value` can be configured.
   - **Text input** - text input box, with optional label, can also support password, email and colour modes.
   - **UI-Control** - allows some dynamic control of the dashboard.
 Sending a `msg.payload` of the tab number (from 0) or name will switch to that tab.
+You can also crontrol the visibility of widget groups.
 Outputs a `msg.payload` for every browser *connection* and *loss*, that can be used to trigger other actions.

 **Tip:** The *Text* widget will accept html - so you can use it together with the *fa-icons* we already use to create indicator type widgets.